libjohn/rfun_flipped/outline.md

           - Integrate a natural language explanation of your analysis along with your code snippets.
-An approach used within computational sciences to create a functional record of *reproducibile* research.
+An approach used within computational sciences to create a functional record of *reproducible* research.
 You are your most frequent collaborator, six months from now, or six months ago.
           - Create a new, blank R Notebook
               - R **Notebook** v.
 R Markdown **Document\[s\]**